-The analysis phase of AMET consists of performing statistics on the model-observational pairs and creating plots of these statistics.
-The basic process is to query the project's database table(s) using a set of SQL criteria, to perform statistics on the returned data, and to create plots, tables and text file outputs.
-The current AMET package contains a series of preprogrammed statistical analyses and plotting routines, based on the R language.
-These prepackaged scripts are provided strictly as a starting point and as illustrative examples.
-Because all the model-obs pairs are stored in a MySQL database, an advanced user can decide to access that data in any desired manner, including other software packages.
+The analysis phase of AMET consists of performing statistical analyses on the model-obs pairs and creating plots of the resulting statistics.
+The basic process is to query the project's database table(s) using a set of SQL criteria; to perform statistical analyses on the returned data; and to create plots, tables, and text file outputs.
+The current AMET package contains a series of preprogrammed statistical analysis and plotting routines, based on the R language.
+These scripts are provided strictly as a starting point and as illustrative examples.
+Because all the model-obs pairs are stored in a MySQL database, an advanced user can decide to access those data in any desired manner, including other software packages.
 All that is required is a MySQL interface and some exploration of the table structure.
 We encourage advanced users to extend these R scripts to create more specific or advanced plotting capabilities, to use other languages to expand AMET analysis capabilities, and to contribute these updates to the CMAS community.